 Departure Tax: CUC$25 in cash.

 By all accounts, Cubans are among the friendliest people on earth, but carelessness should not replace awareness when you have no one to rely on but yourself.
-Tourists are targets for petty theft, prostitution (jineteras), and assorted scams no matter where in the world they travel, so it's smart to minimize vulnerability with proper consideration of valuables.
-Leave unnecessary jewelry, camera equipment, credit cards at home.
-Carry no more cash than is needed for a day or two's expenses.
-Use an under-clothing money belt, and sense its presence at all times.
-For emergency reference and reporting purposes, photocopy passport, airfare, credit card, insurance, or any important travel document.
-Leave one copy at home with a reachable friend or relative, and take along another copy stored separately from originals.
-Take approved hotel taxis at night.
-Rendezvous with on-the-road acquaintances only in public places.
-Beforehand, review appropriate chapters in Going Solo Tips.
+Single tourists are targets for petty theft, prostitution (jineteras), and assorted scams no matter where in the world they travel, so it's smart to minimize vulnerability with proper consideration of valuables.

 Biking and Hiking: Much of the country is flat, making for easy biking, yet keen cyclists and hikers may look to its four mountain ranges for a more challenging experience.